Intégrisme in Côte d'Ivoire

 The emergence of a Francophone Islamic press

-The sociopolitical liberalisation of the early 1990s, often termed the 'press spring', catalysed a profound transformation in West African media.
-As press freedom expanded in countries such as Benin and Togo, a generation of young, Western-educated Muslims seized the opportunity to address a significant lack of representation within the community.
-These activists, associated with student movements such as Association des Élèves et Étudiants Musulmans au Togo (AEEMT), Association Culturelle des Étudiants et Élèves Musulmans du Bénin (ACEEMUB), Association des Cadres Musulmans au Togo (ACMT), and Amicale des Intellectuels Musulmans du Bénin (AIMB), spearheaded the creation of a Francophone Islamic press, establishing platforms for viewpoints largely overlooked by the older leadership.
+The sociopolitical liberalisation of the early 1990s, often termed the "press spring," catalysed a profound transformation in West African media.
+As press freedom expanded in countries such as Benin and Togo, a generation of young, Western-educated Muslims seized the opportunity to address a significant gap in community representation.
+These activists, associated with student movements such as the Association des Élèves et Étudiants Musulmans au Togo (AEEMT)Association Culturelle des Étudiants et Élèves Musulmans du Bénin (ACEEMUB)Association des Cadres Musulmans au Togo (ACMT), and Amicale des Intellectuels Musulmans du Bénin (AIMB), spearheaded the creation of a Francophone Islamic press, establishing platforms for viewpoints largely overlooked by the older leadership.

-These publications often have a greater impact than their modest circulation figures suggest.
+These publications often wield greater influence than their modest circulation figures suggest.
 Their willingness to voice communal frustrations and criticise state policy has repeatedly attracted government scrutiny.
-In Côte d'Ivoire, for instance, Plume Libre journalists were imprisoned in 1995 for their forthright criticism, and in Togo, Le Rendez-Vous editors have faced repeated official summonings.
-Such confrontations highlight the publications' significant political influence.
+In Côte d'IvoirePlume Libre journalists were imprisoned in 1995 for their forthright criticism, and in TogoLe Rendez-Vous editors have faced repeated official summonings.
+Such confrontations underscore the publications' political weight.

-The Evolution of "Scary" Terms in the Press
+The evolution of "scary" terms in the press

 From Catholic to Muslim "intégrisme"

 To grasp the political weight of this discourse, one must trace the genealogy of the term itself.
-Originating in nineteenth-century France, intégrisme (integrism) initially described a faction within Catholicism that vehemently opposed "modernist" attempts to reconcile Church doctrine with liberal philosophies.
+Originating in nineteenth-century Franceintégrisme initially described a faction within Catholicism that vehemently opposed "modernist" attempts to reconcile Church doctrine with liberal philosophies.
 Derived from a theological defence of the "integrity" of tradition, the term denoted an uncompromising insistence on the purity of belief and a refusal to adapt to secular modernity.

 Following the Iranian Revolution of 1979, Western observers sought a vocabulary to describe the resurgence of political Islam.
 As Martin Kramer notes, this search for terminology reflected a struggle to categorise distinct ideological currents.
-In the United States, the media adopted fundamentalism—a term rooted in American Protestant literalism of the 1920s—despite objections from scholars like Bernard Lewis, who argued it was historically inaccurate when applied to Islamic theology.
+In the United States, the media adopted fundamentalism — a term rooted in American Protestant literalism of the 1920s — despite objections from scholars like Bernard Lewis, who argued it was historically inaccurate when applied to Islamic theology.

 In the Francophone world, however, the debate took a different trajectory.
 French academics, seeking to avoid the Catholic baggage of intégrisme and the Americanism of fondamentalisme, resurrected the term islamisme (Islamism).
-Originally coined by Voltaire in the eighteenth century as a synonym for the religion of Islam itself, islamisme was repurposed in the 1980s by scholars such as Gilles Kepel to specifically denote Islam as a modern political ideology.
+Originally coined by Voltaire in the eighteenth century as a synonym for the religion of Islam itself, islamisme was repurposed in the 1980s by scholars such as Gilles Kepel to denote Islam as a modern political ideology.

 The politics of Intégrisme in the Ivoirian press